Skip to Content

 Article 2:

 Despite having exactly the same word-count, these two articles have very different content scores.
-Their position in the SERPs is also dramatically different.
+Their position in the search engine ranking (SERP) is also dramatically different.

 The in-depth analysis performed by MarketMuse AI software helps content planners bridge this gap.

-A ‘content depth’ approach works for newly generated content as well as content that needs to be refreshed and optimized, dramatically increasing the outcomes of efforts around creating authority around one or more desired subject areas.
+A topical depth approach works for newly-generated content as well as existing content that needs to be refreshed and optimized.
+This allows you to dramatically increase the outcomes of efforts around creating authority around one or more desired subject areas.

 Take for example the post you’re reading right now.